fastdatascience/faststylometry/README.md

 pip install faststylometry
 ```

-# 🌟 Using Fast Stylometry for the first time 🌟
+# 🌟 Using Fast Stylometry NLP library for the first time 🌟

 ⚠️ We recommend you follow the walk through notebook [Burrows Delta Walkthrough.ipynb](Burrows%20Delta%20Walkthrough.ipynb) in order to understand how the library works.